Vendelaosterman/sign-language-translator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The application is a Single Page Application which works as a sign language translator that translates written language into the american sign language.
-To use you have to setup a login profile by username and then be directed to
+To use you have to setup a login profile by username and then you will be directed to the translator.
+On the translator page you type in a word in the input form and the letters will be displayed as sign language.
+On your profile page you can find your latest word translations as well as clear history and logout buttons.

 ## Sign language Images
 Icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com] (https://www.flaticon.com/)